7hgTnec/ece209as_project/docs/index.md

 # Abstract

-In our project, we decided to inject human knowledge into LSTM models, so that we do not need to process a series of activities all at once.
-To that end, we can use LSTM just to process a window size of signal series to distinguish a single activity, and then apply human knowledge to it by decision tree or othersymbolic methods.
-As a result, that will make the LSTM model small and simple enough to deploy on edge devices.
+In our project, we decided to inject human knowledge into convolutional LSTM models, so that we do not need to process a series of activities all at once.
+To that end, we can use convolutional LSTM just to process a window size of signal series to distinguish a single activity, and then apply human knowledge to it by decision tree or othersymbolic methods.
+As a result, that will make the convolutional LSTM model small and simple enough to deploy on edge devices.
 In our design, our project should achieve 90%+ accuracy for complex event detection and long range of window size to prove that the model is robust to long-term reasoning.

 # Team